ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

 ### User for Prometheus metrics exporter

 Running in the same pod as the Valkey server, there is going to be a Prometheus metrics exporter module that will use the `default` Valkey user to access the metrics from the Valkey instance.
-The problem is that you have to duplicate the default user's information to make it available for this exporter module as environment variables:
+The problem is that you have to duplicate the default user's credentials to make them available as environment variables for this exporter module:

 1. Create a `default_user_env.properties` under the `secrets` folder: